Sydney's paneer tikka, smoked over real fire.

 Most paneer tikka in Sydney is the same dish: cubed supermarket paneer, fluorescent orange marinade, finished on a flat-top grill.
 Ours is built differently.
 Paneer is broken down and hand-cubed the morning of service — bigger pieces that hold their shape on the skewer.
 The marinade is hung yoghurt (yoghurt drained overnight until it's almost cheese), Kashmiri chilli for colour, and anardana — dried pomegranate seed pounded fresh — for the tart edge that cuts through dairy.

 Then the tandoor.
-Real clay, real charcoal, 400°C. The corners blacken.
+Real clay, real fire, 400°C. The corners blacken.
 The yoghurt sets into a crust.
 The centre stays soft.
 You eat it off the skewer with mint chutney and rumali roti.

 That's why the Hills' vegetarians drive out for it.